Control and monitor emissions for your environmental permit

-You don’t need to follow this guidance on bunding if your storage tanks, treatment tanks and underground pipe-work hold, treat or transport sewage at sewage treatment works or sewerage networks.
+You do not need to follow this guidance on bunding if your storage tanks, treatment tanks and underground pipe-work hold, treat or transport sewage at sewage treatment works or sewerage networks.

 You must provide containment (bunding) for underground pipework, sumps and storage vessels.
 You may also need to fit a leak detection system, for example if you’re carrying out your activity in a groundwater Source Protection Zone.

 You must keep a list of any underground sumps or storage vessels.

 Your sumps and bunds must be:

 - resistant to any materials you’re going to store in them

 You must make sure sumps and bunds do not become contaminated or blocked as this may cause them to leak.

 - check that sumps and bunds are working correctly, for example that there are no cracks